 Sedona's wastewater system

-The wastewater system has three parts: wastewater collection, wastewater treatment , and management of the effluents and solids resulting from the treatment process.
-Pumps, manholes, and pipes are the components of the wastewater collection system, and they are used to transport wastewater from homes and businesses in Sedona to the treatment plant located about five miles west of Sedona along SR 89A between Sedona and Cottonwood.
+The wastewater system comprises wastewater collection, treatment and management of the effluents and solids resulting from the treatment process.
+Pumps, manholes, and pipes are the components of the collection system used to transport wastewater from homes and businesses to the facility located about five miles west of the city.

-The treatment plant uses basins, pumps, pipes, and ultraviolet lights in its treatment process, which is called an activated sludge process.
-This is a biological treatment process which accelerates the decomposition of wastes in the water using natural rather than chemically based process.
-The process results is liquid (called effluent) and solids (called sludge).
-Management of these products involves the use of drying beds, centrifuges, large reservoirs, wetlands, and spray irrigations.
-Based upon tests conducted in 2013 injection of high quality effluent into the ground using wells will be used in the future.
+The facility uses basins, pumps, pipes and ultraviolet lights in its treatment process, which is called an activated sludge process.
+This is a biological process that speeds decomposition of wastes using natural means instead of chemicals, producing effluent (liquid) and sludge (solids).
+Management of these products involves the use of drying beds, centrifuges, reservoirs, wetlands, and spray irrigation to return the water to the environment.

-In order to reduce the occurrence of spills and overflows of untreated sewerage, the city cleans and inspects sewer mains.
-The program consists of cleaning approximately 150,000 feet of sewer lines on an annual basis and inspecting the cleaned lines using a small TV camera.
+To reduce the possibility of spills or overflows of untreated sewerage, the city cleans and inspects 150,000 feet of sewer lines on an annual basis, and examines the cleaned lines using a small TV camera.